 Customer appreciation can go a long way in building relationships, establishing trust, and retaining your customers.
 Here are some low-cost, high-value customer appreciation ideas to try.

 1. Write a thank-you note

 Sure, you’re used to thank you emails or texts, but when’s the last time you got a handwritten thank you note?
-There’s something special about knowing that someone picked out a special card, sat down and wrote you a thank you note, dug up your address from their old address book, and put on a stamp they had to buy at the grocery store.
+There’s something special about knowing that someone picked out a special card, sat down to write you a thank you note, dug up your address from their old address book, and put on a stamp they had to buy at the grocery store.

 2. Send thank you discounts and specials in your email newsletters

 One of the easiest ways to thank customers for their business is to offer a special discount or promotion just for them.
 You can send an email newsletter to your loyal customers thanking them for their business and for their support.
 (Make sure to personalize the email with at least the recipient’s name!)

 In a heartfelt and personal note, explain your gratitude and then offer a desirable discount or a free offer.
 Bakeries can hand out free cookies, restaurants can offer a special dessert, and professional services like cleaning companies can offer a discount on the next service.

 In addition to sending out an email newsletter, post something on social media to thank your customers.
 You can even mention that customers will be getting a special discount in their inboxes.
 This will encourage people to sign up for your newsletter to get exclusive offers and deals.